 Any additional supporting documents that need to be sent by mail must include an Application Materials Cover Sheet.
 All supporting materials must be received before your application can be reviewed.

-Applications to The New School for Drama MFA are accepted only for the fall term.
-All classes in pursuit of the Master of Fine Arts degree are offered in a studio environment.
+Applications to the School of Drama MFA are accepted only for the fall term.
+All classes leading to the Master of Fine Arts degree are offered in a studio environment.
 The program does not offer part-time, evening, or summer classes.
 See below for additional information regarding submission of transcripts and recommendations.
 Some of your required materials will be submitted through Acceptd:

 Complete the online application.